Warning of an ‘apocalypse’ in international aid

 April 7, 2026

-Speaking at The Crisis in International Aid Forum in Canberra last month, Mr Johnson said the scale and severity of the situation demands urgent attention.
+Speaking at The Crisis in International Aid Forum in Canberra last month, Mr Johnson said the scale and severity of the situation demand urgent attention.

 The forum featured a panel of speakers offering diverse perspectives on the crisis.
 Erica Henley, chairperson of Operation Hope, shared firsthand insights from delivering aid in regions such as Iraq and Gaza, highlighting the human impact of shrinking resources.

-The forum was organised by Against the Wind, a group focused on issues receiving limited government attention or public advocacy.
+The forum was organised by Against the Wind, a group focused on issues that receive limited government attention or public advocacy.

-The gathering highlighted both the urgency of the current crisis and the importance of continued reflection, advocacy and community action.
+This gathering again highlighted both the urgency of the current crisis and the importance of continued reflection, advocacy and community action.
+We encourage you to add your voice in support of Australian aid through the Safer World For All campaign.

 Subscribe to our newsletter